Agha Ibrahim Akram: Personal life

 He was married to Loge, who died a few years before him.
 They have three children, daughter Yasmin, and sons Hassan and Masood.

 In his memoirs, Inamul Haque Khan recalled that Akram was a well-read person who used to discuss philosophy and Allama Iqbal's poetry.

+Military career

-British Indian Army career
+British Indian Army and World War II

 Akram was commissioned as a second lieutenant in the 13th Frontier Force Rifles of the British Indian Army on 26 November 1942, receiving a promotion on 26 August 1943 as a War substantive Lieutenant.

 During World War II, Akram saw action in Burma and was promoted to Acting Captain on 31 December 1944.
-Afterwards, he received a promotion on 1 January 1945 as Temporary Captain and was appointed as the Quartermaster of the 14th Battalion of the 55th Coke's Rifles (Frontier Force).
+He received a promotion on 1 January 1945 as Temporary Captain and was appointed as the Quartermaster of the 14th Battalion of the 55th Coke's Rifles (Frontier Force).